dspruell/aslookup/README.md

 ## Performance

-Starting with version 2.0.0, aslookup uses asynchronous DNS lookups to significantly improve performance when processing multiple IP addresses.
+Starting with version 2.0.0, aslookup uses asynchronous DNS lookups to improve performance when processing multiple IP addresses.
 The tool automatically processes multiple addresses concurrently (up to 15 simultaneous requests by default) while maintaining the same CLI interface and output format.
-This provides substantial speed improvements for bulk lookups without requiring any changes to existing usage patterns.

 ## Installation